Howard Dean: Message and themes

 Dean began his campaign by emphasizing healthcare policy and ‘fiscal responsibility’, and championing grassroots fundraising as a way to fight lobby groups.
 However, his opposition to the U.S. plan to invade Iraq (and his forceful criticism of Democrats in Congress who voted to authorize the use of force) quickly eclipsed other issues.
 By challenging the war in Iraq at a time when mainstream Democratic leaders were either neutral or cautiously supportive, Dean positioned himself to appeal to his party's activist base.
 Dean often quoted the late Minnesota Senator Paul Wellstone (who had recently died in a plane crash) as saying that he represented "the Democratic wing of the Democratic Party."
 His message resonated among frustrated Democratic primary voters who felt that their party hadn't done enough to oppose the policies of the Republicans.
 Thus, Dean also succeeded in differentiating himself from his primary opponents.

 Dean's approach organizationally was also novel.
-His campaign made extensive use of the Internet, pioneering techniques that were subsequently adopted by politicians of all political persuasions.
+His campaign made extensive use of the Internet.
 His supporters organized real-world meetings, many of them arranged through Meetup.com, participated in online forums, donated money online, canvassed for advertising ideas, and distributed political talking points.
 In terms of money, publicity and activism, Dean therefore quickly staked out a leadership position in the field of candidates.
 In this way, he was able to bypass existing party and activist infrastructure and built his own online network of supporters.
 In terms of traditional "ground troops", however, Dean remained at a disadvantage.
 Dean adopted a coffee shop strategy to visit grassroot activists in all 99 Iowa counties, but he lacked the campaign infrastructure to get voters to the polls that his opponents had.